daltonschool/MountainPathProject/README.md

 Find and draw a good path on which to cross the state of Colorado by foot.

 ## Getting Started
-1. Clone the starter project from this repository: https://github.com/daltonschool/MountainPathProject.git
+1. Clone the starter project from this repository.
+(In Eclipse, Control-click anywhere in the Package Explorer > Import... > Git > Projects from git > Clone URI > paste this URI https://github.com/daltonschool/MountainPathProject.git > Next until Finish).
-2. Look at MountainPaths.java.
+2. Expand Mountain Path Project folder and open MountainPaths.java.
 This is what you will edit.
-3. DrawingPanel.java has been written for you.
-You do not need to change it.
+(DrawingPanel.java has been written for you.
+You do not need to change it or even read it.)

-## Overview
+## Background
 We want to cross the state of Colorado by foot.
-The west-to-east distance is fixed, but we have a choice over which hills, mountains, and valleys we encounter along the way.
-If we choose poorly the trip is so much harder!
+The width of the state is fixed but we have a choice over which hills, mountains, and valleys we encounter along the way.
+If we choose poorly the trip is so much longer!
 This project will determine a good route to take.

-The project contains a file with all the elevations of Colaroada (in feet, in 1x1 squares).
-You will draw an elevation map where white represents the highest elevation, black the lowest, and shades of gray in between.
-Then you try several paths across the state and compute the total elevation changes for each one.
-For each path, you'll make decisions if we should step straight ahead, diagnonally north or diagonally south.
-Finally, you'll declare which path has the least elevation change, and that's the one we'll take!
+The project contains a file with all the elevations of Colorada (in feet, in 1x1 squares).
+You will use that file to draw an elevation map where white represents the highest elevation, black the lowest, and shades of gray in between.
+Then you try several paths across the state.
+For each path, you'll make decisions if we should step straight ahead, diagnonally north or diagonally south depending on which has the least elevation change.
+Finally, you'll declare which path has the least overall elevation change, and that's the one we'll take!

 ## Instructions
 1. Fill a 2D array of ints with the elevation data from the file by completing the function fillGrid().